Go to Page Section:

-A judge is a person who makes sure those hearings and trials are handled fairly in regard to the laws.
+A judge is a person who makes sure those hearings and trials are handled fairly according to the law.

 A judge will preside over cases that may involve civil disputes, traffic violations, and business disputes.